stuffedwombat/stuffedwombat.github.io/about_disco_elysium.md

 <h3>The Four Introductions </h3>

-Disoc Elysium is a game for nerds who like to read. there is no combat, no action, its all just text,
+Disoc Elysium is a game for nerds who like to read.<br>
+there is no combat, no action, its all just text,<br>

-coming at you in short bursts, in precicse snippets coming with superb voice acting, sublime sound effects and restrained screenshake so that even if reading is everything you do, it feels expensive and luxurious.
+coming at you in short bursts, in precicse snippets<br>
+coming with superb voice acting, sublime sound effects and restrained screenshake so that<br>
+even if reading is everything you do, it feels expensive and luxurious.<br>

-Because it is.
+Because it is.<br>
-Coming in at around a million words, written over 5 years, Disco Elysium has won numerous awards for its writing, Inlcuding 4 gameawards in 2019.
-It currently holds a near perfect metacritic score of 97
+Coming in at around a million words, written over 5 years, Disco Elysium has won numerous awards for its writing,<br>
+Inlcuding 4 gameawards in 2019.
+It currently holds a near perfect metacritic score of 97<br>

-and all of that is nice and good, but in the end Disco Elysium is a game about re-imagining yourself and I wholeheartedly recommend you to go experience it on your own.
+and all of that is nice and good, but in the end Disco Elysium<br>
+is a game about re-imagining
+yourself<br>
+and I wholeheartedly recommend you to go experience it on your own.<br>

-So This is you first and final warning:
+So This is you first and final warning:<br>
-Do not watch this video, if you are not done with disco elysium, because I will casually spoil everything from here on out,
+Do not watch this video, if you are not done with disco elysium,<br>
+because I will casually spoil everything from here on out,<br>

 <h3>